Trinity Reading School

 Reading School Introduction and Rationale

-At Trinity High School and Sixth Form Centre we place reading at the forefront of our education: first thing in the morning, every day.
-Not being able to read to your correct age means that you struggle much more just attempting to understand what is being said and written, and when you consider that only 59% of pupils leaving primary school reached the expected level for reading in 2022, many of those pupils will struggle to access the secondary school curriculum.
+At Trinity High School and Sixth Form Centre we place reading at the forefront of our education: first thing in the morning and every day where students are not in assembly.
+Not being able to read to your correct age means that you struggle much more just attempting to understand what is being said and written, and when you consider that only 75% of pupils leaving primary school reached the expected level for reading in 2025, at least one quarter of all pupils will struggle to access the secondary school curriculum and its reading content.

 We want so much for all the young people that attend Trinity to achieve personal growth, happiness and accumulation of useful knowledge for their future life; we also want to ensure that they have a voice and meaning to their adult professional life.
 This starts in the home, the classroom, and with the way in which they understand the world around them.